 Valerie Braman is a lecturer in labor and employment relations courses and a labor educator.
 Previously, she was employed by the American Federation of Teachers as a staff representative and affiliate organizer.
 She also served as an instructional reform facilitator and bilingual English teacher at Kensington High School for the Creative and Performing Arts in Philadelphia.

 Kathleen Conlan has worked in the labor movement all her adult life.
-She started in the Research Department of Service Employees International Union, and she retired as the education director for the Laborers' International Union of North America in 2012, where she was responsible for developmental classes for the union's leadership.
+She started in the research department of Service Employees International Union, and she retired as the education director for the Laborers' International Union of North America in 2012, where she was responsible for developmental classes for the union's leadership.
 She also served in the AFL-CIO legislative department.
-She taught online and residential classes at the National Labor College from 2000 until 2014.
+She taught online and residential classes at the National Labor College from 2000 to 2014.

-Dr. Myrna Covington has worked in higher education, government, and in private industry in various professional capacities.
+Dr. Myrna Covington has worked in higher education, government, and private industry in various professional capacities.
 These positions have often involved her supervision of others and development of leadership talent.
-In addition to teaching in the field of higher education, she has been committed to mentoring student groups and leaders.
+In addition to teaching in higher education, she has been committed to mentoring student groups and leaders.